mijp1/castep-docs/docs/tutorials/Coreloss/Coreloss.md

 ## Comparison to Experiment

 To compare properly to experiment, we will need to adjust the lifetime broadening; the supercell EELS results we just obtained are unrealistic as you cannot measure the spectrum so precisely.
-To account for that, we can add both Lorentzian and Gaussian broadening - add these lines to the `hbn.odi` file
+To account for that, we can add both Lorentzian and Gaussian broadening - add these lines to the `cbn.odi` file

 ```
 LAI_LORENTZIAN_WIDTH : 1